Childhood and Education Journey of James Carville in Timeline

 1966: Enlistment in the United States Marine Corps

-In 1966, James Carville was expelled from Louisiana State University (LSU) after accumulating 56 hours' worth of Fs.
+In 1966, James Carville left Louisiana State University (LSU) without graduating at that time.

-In 1969, Juan Manuel Santos began his undergraduate studies at the University of Kansas.
+In 1969, Juan Manuel Santos, who would later become president of Colombia, began his undergraduate studies at the University of Kansas.

-In 1970, James Carville earned his Bachelor of Science degree in general studies from LSU at night.
+In 1970, James Carville earned his Bachelor of Science degree in general studies at Louisiana State University (LSU).

-In 1973, James Carville earned his Juris Doctor degree from LSU.
+In 1973, James Carville earned his Juris Doctor degree at Louisiana State University (LSU).

 1973: Santos graduates from the University of Kansas